tonyx/Sharpino/Sharpino.Lib/README.md

 - Rewrite from scratch the Kafka integration making it work as is supposed to (i.e. Kafka "viewers" can be passed to application instances as in the examples)

 ## News
-- Version 2.2.0: removed pessimistic lock (the config value will be ignored).
-Removed "stateId" that was related to optimistic lock.
-Now only database eventId is considered for optimistic lock.
-The read models are  not pas

-- Version 2.1.2: Removed the option of pessimistic Lock. (still there in conf file but not used).
+- Version 2.2.0: Removed the option of pessimistic Lock. (still there in conf file but not used).
 Command handler does not get any read model as it uses the event-store based read models to get a "fresh" state.
 There is no "stateId" anymore.
 There is no Lock in aggregates and contexts.
 Only this examples has been adapted for the new version: [shopping cart](https://github.com/tonyx/shoppingCartWithSharpino).
 The others will be adapted soon.
+A fork of [fsKafka](https://github.com/jet/FsKafka) with updated dependencies is included in the package.

 - Version 2.1.1: Update dependencies
 - Version 2.1.0: Going to remove newtonsoft, introduced FsPickler, FsKafka, changed kafka publisher way (binary and textencoding).
 Removed Kafkareceiver.
 Preparing to replace it with one based on FSKafka
 - I am porting the examples to use the newer version (2.0.6).
 The porting of the first example(Sharpino.Sample) is incomplete (At the moment I disabled the "migrate between version" function in that example).